Kaine Sheppard

-Kaine Sheppard (born 26 November 1993) is an English professional footballer who plays as a forward for Heidelberg United.
+Kaine Sheppard (born 26 November 1993) is an English professional footballer who plays as a forward for Melbourne Knights in NPL Victoria.

 Career

 On 19 July 2017, Sheppard signed for Finnish Veikkausliiga club SJK until the end of the 2017 season, with an option for the 2018 season.

 After scoring 14 goals in 22 league games for Avondale, Sheppard joined A-League side Newcastle Jets on a one-year deal.

 In February 2021, Sheppard joined Western United for the remainder of the 2020–21 A-League season.

 In February 2022, Sheppard rejoined Heidelberg United for the season.